Jigish13/website/README.md

 The website is composed of 11 `.html` pages, and 1 stylesheet(i.e. style.scss) which is written using sass.

 `.html` files are located inside `/html` directory, images can be found inside `/images` folder, and index.html as well as style.scss are located at the root level of directory.

-## Specifications:

-The website complies with all of the [CS50W Project 0 requirements](https://docs.cs50.net/web/2020/x/projects/0/project0.html), and it is also responsive i.e. it can be viewed on multiple devices with various screen sizes, adjusting content as appropriate.

 ## Development Tools: